 ➕Perfect for tutorials

 When it comes to workout tutorials, nothing beats pre-recorded videos.
-You can record yourself showing the routine as many times as you want and pick the best possible take.
-You can invest in the video more by editing it.
+You can record yourself performing the routine as many times as you want, and then pick the best possible take.
+For a flawless video, take the time to edit it.

 Pre-recorded videos are great if you don’t really care when the audience watches them.
-You simply post the video, and the viewers watch it when they are free.
+You simply post the video, and participants can watch it when they’re ready to exercise.

 ➖No live interaction

-One of the biggest downsides of pre-recorded videos is that you don’t have that live connection with your viewers.
-So in case they need some help, they are kind of on their own.
-Furthermore, you might not receive the feedback you need to improve your videos.
+One drawback of pre-recorded videos is that you don’t have live contact with your viewers.
+If they need some help during the exercise routine, they’re on their own.
+And you miss out on feedback that can help you improve your sessions.

 ➖Harder to grow the community

-One of the keys to growing your community really fast is the ability for people to talk to each other.
-The best communication is always live.
-Therefore, the community grows much slower when people communicate in the comment section below your posted videos.
+The key to quickly growing a community is the ability for people to talk to each other.
+The best communication is always live, which isn’t always an option with pre-recorded videos.
+They rely more heavily on the comment section below the posted video to build community.

-Luckily, Restream Scheduler eliminates most of the downsides and reaches a nice balance between live streams and pre-recorded videos.
-You simply record your video as if you are online and schedule it at the time and on the platform you want it to be live streamed.
+Luckily, you can use Upload & Stream to reach a nice balance between live streams and pre-recorded videos.
+You simply upload your recorded video and schedule it to go live at the time and on the platform you choose.

-What do I need to live stream a fitness session or other sports class?
+⚙️ What do I need to do to live stream a fitness session?

 1. Plan your classes

-Now, let’s move to more technical stuff.
-Live streaming is basically impossible without certain equipment.
-So, you would need to have a PC or a smartphone to begin with.
-Obviously, if you want to live stream from your computer, you need a webcam, whereas modern smartphones already have two or even three inbuilt cams.
-Finally, you need a live streaming program.
-OBS Studio and Streamlabs OBS are arguably the best free apps for PC users.
-For smartphones, you can use Periscope, Livestream, Facebook Live, or Instagram Live.
+To get started with live streaming, you’ll need certain equipment, including a PC or a smartphone.
+If you want to live stream from your computer, you'll need a webcam, while most smartphones have two or three built-in cams.
+Finally, you’ll need streaming software.
+OBS Studio and Streamlabs are arguably the best free apps for PC users.
+For smartphones, you can use Twitter, Livestream, Facebook Live or Instagram Live.

-3. Make sure your internet connection is good
+3. Make sure you have a good internet connection

 When it comes to live streaming, a stable internet connection is essential.
-But not only that; it is really important to have a decent upload speed, also known as upload bandwidth.
-Normally, around 4 Mbps upload bandwidth will do.
+But not only that; it’s really important to have a decent upload speed, also known as upload bandwidth.
+Normally, a 4 Mbps upload rate will do.

 4. Choose your streaming platform

-Nowadays, there are dozens of amazing streaming platforms, including YouTube Live, Twitch, Facebook Live, Instagram Live, Twitter, etc. So if you are wondering where to begin, YouTube Live is probably your best option.
-With the help of some promotion tools (we will talk about them later on in this article), you can quickly grow your audience.
+Nowadays, there are dozens of amazing streaming platforms, including YouTube, Twitch, Facebook Live, Instagram Live and Twitter.
+If you’re wondering where to begin, YouTube is probably your best option.
+With the help of promotion tools (see below), you can quickly grow your audience.

-Write everywhere you can to make sure people know about your live streams.
-Use Facebook, Twitter, Instagram, Youtube — basically every major platform — to your advantage.
-Don’t forget about those trendy hashtags and an engaging title.
+Post messages on your social channels to make sure people know about your live stream classes.
+Use every major platform — Facebook, Twitter, Instagram, YouTube — to your advantage.
+Don’t forget to use an an engaging title and those trendy hashtags.

 Another great promotional tool is a pre-recorded, edited teaser.
 You can use your recorded live videos from previous sessions to create an entertaining montage of the coolest exercises.
-This way, your viewers will get the basic idea of your live streams as well as your identity.
+It’s a great way to give your viewers a basic idea of your live stream classes.

-People love competitions and free stuff.
-So don’t be too surprised to see a huge amount of newcomers after you announce some rewarding contest or giveaway.
-Of course, you should keep the promise afterward, because your reputation is priceless in the world of live streaming.
+People love competitions and free stuff, so don’t be too surprised to see a lot of newcomers to your stream after you announce a contest or giveaway.
+Make sure to send the reward or prize afterward, because your reputation is priceless in the world of live streaming.

-To start live streaming, you should make sure your streaming equipment is all set, your internet connection is stable, and your fitness session is planned.
-You can either choose a streaming platform to broadcast your classes on or simply multistream on all of them with the help of Restream Studio.
+To start live streaming, make sure your streaming equipment is all set, your internet connection is stable, and your fitness session is planned.
+You can either choose a streaming platform to broadcast your classes on or multistream on all of them with the help of Restream Studio.